Appearance and character of Wolfgang Amadeus Mozart: Clothing

 Mozart, like Constanze, was fond of elegant clothes, and always wore the latest fashions and expensive dresses, regardless of his financial situation.
 This was partly because he was a man who attached great importance to outward appearance.

-Mozart was intensely socially active, including such duties as appearing at court functions, visiting the elegant halls of the likes of Johann Tost and the chancellor of the Greiner court, and frequenting Prague court circles and receptions in his capacity as Hofcompositeur.
+Mozart was intensely socially active, including such duties as appearing at court functions, visiting the elegant halls of the likes of Johann Tost and the chancellor of the Greiner court, and frequenting Prague court circles and receptions in his capacity as Hofcompositeur (court composer).
 His wife attended many of these events; this meant that the Mozarts had to be well dressed, and Mozart's hair required constant attention.
 On the latter point, the direct testimony of his hairdresser, herr Haderlein, has been preserved:

 While I was doing Mozart's hair one morning, just as I was finishing his ponytail, Mozart suddenly jumped up and, although I was still holding his ponytail in my hands, he went into the next room, dragging me behind him, and began to play the piano.
 Admiring his playing and the beautiful tonality of the instrument – it was the first time I had ever heard a piano like that – I let go of his ponytail and did not finish combing his hair until he got up.
 One day, as I was turning the corner from Kärtnerstrasse into Himmelpfortgasse to go to Mozart's service, he rode up, stopped, and, as he walked a few steps forward, took a small tablet [out of his pocket] and began to write music.
 I spoke to him again, asking if he could receive me, and he said yes.

 Musicologist Bernhard Paumgartner (1991) believes that Mozart not only attached importance to his appearance for social reasons, but also because he suffered from a lack of physical qualities.
 The actor Backhaus is said to have taken him for a tailor's officer, and to the poet Johann Ludwig Tieck, who saw him in Berlin in May 1789, hovering restlessly around the music stands of an empty, dark hall where The Abduction from the Seraglio (KV 384) was to be performed, he seemed a man of trivial figure.
-Sociologist Norbert Elias (2002) also emphasizes the insignificance of his appearance, although he points out that his countenance is friendly and humanly pleasing.
+Sociologist Norbert Elias (1991) also emphasizes the insignificance of his appearance, although he points out that his countenance is friendly and humanly pleasing.

 There is no information on how Constanze Mozart dressed, but we do know what her husband's clothing was like in 1791, thanks to the Order of Suspension drawn up in December of the same year, after the composer's death.
 This document has an inventory of his clothing and personal effects: